forestgrape/coronavirus/6_prevention_and_treatment/interferon.md

 ## Conceptual Summary
 Interferons (IFNs) are signalling proteins which induce an antiviral state in their target cells.
 Interferons also can induce tissue inflammation - either directly or through a cascade of ongoing signals.
 Most interferons can be produced artificially.
-IFNs can be administrated either topically (=locally, e.g. by spray to the respiratory tract or as cream) or systemically (subcutaneous, intramuscular, intravenously).
-Topical administration to the respiratory tract is possible with sprays or with special nebulizers.
+IFNs can be administrated either topically (=locally, e.g. aerosolized or by spray to the respiratory tract or as cream) or systemically (subcutaneous, intramuscular, intravenously).

-Interferon treatments inhibit the replication of SARS-CoV-2 viruses in the respiratory tract and thereby if administrated before there are many viruses prevent disease progression: Early on administrated interferons of type 1 reduce the Covid mortality by over 75%.
-When patients are already at advanced disease stage, systemically administrated interferons often have adverse effects on the outcome through increased immune pathology due to the mentioned inflammatory effects.
+Interferon treatments inhibit the replication of SARS-CoV-2 viruses in the respiratory tract and thereby if administrated before there are many viruses prevent disease progression: Early initiated interferon treatments have been shown to reduce the Covid mortality by over 75%.
+When patients are already at an advanced disease stage, systemically administrated interferons often have adverse effects on the outcome due to the mentioned inflammatory effects.
 For topical application even some benefits in mid to advanced disease stages are observed.

 ## Summarized Observations

 ##### Summary Topical IFN Treatment
-> ###### Topical Administration
-> Topical administration denotes in the following either nebulized/aerosolized or sprayed application to the respiratory tract.

 Overall topically administrated IFNs show improved outcomes, especially if the treatment is started early.
 At late disease stage the benefits are less though unlike systemic IFNs, for topical application no adverse outcomes are observed.

 *Topical IFN Alpha:* Topical IFN alphas (all of subtype alpha-2b) reduce the mortality by 80% if early administrated.
 Even at mid disease stage an unfavorable disease progression is prevented in 50% of the cases.
-Later than 10 days after symptom onset the beneficial effects are reduced, however no adverse effects on the outcomes are observed. -> [Overview Topical IFN alpha](#overview-topical-ifn-alpha)
+Treatments later than 10 days after symptom onset the beneficial effects are reduced, however no adverse effects on the outcomes are observed. -> [Overview Topical IFN alpha](#overview-topical-ifn-alpha)
 > mostly based on retrospective uncontrolled (many different treatment combinations) studies with patients treated in early or mid 2020.

 *Topical IFN Beta:* Nebulized IFN beta-1a reduces the progression to severe Covid by roughly 50% in a RCT by [Monk et al](#summary-monk) in the UK.
 Another RCT by [Khamis et al](#summary-khamis) with IFN beta-1b found no effect. -> [Overview Topical IFN beta](#overview-topical-ifn-beta)